uyar/piculet/README.rst

 Using in programs
 -----------------

-The commands that are provided in the command line interface can be invoked programmatically.
-The :func:`html_to_xhtml <piculet.html_to_xhtml>` function handles the conversion from HTML to XHTML, and the :func:`scrape_document <piculet.scrape_document>` handles scraping:
+The scraping operation can also be invoked programmatically using the :func:`scrape_document <piculet.scrape_document>` function:

 .. code-block:: python